-At this time, Council has identified Option 3 as its preferred investment vehicle for resourcing the implementation of the Hawkesbury Community Strategic Plan.
-It has prepared the Supplementary Resourcing Strategy 2017-2027 to seek further community comment on this option.
+Council identified Option 3 as its preferred investment vehicle for resourcing the implementation of the Hawkesbury Community Strategic Plan.
+It prepared this Supplementary Resourcing Strategy 2017-2027 to seek further community comment on this option.

 Council's preferred option will involve applying to the Independent Pricing and Regulatory Tribunal (IPART) to seek approval for a Special Rate Variation for three annual rating increases of 9.5% (including the assumed rate peg) commencing in 2018/2019.